- The average cost of a full denture is $1,800. Partial dentures cost about $1,500. Dentures are very likely to be covered by insurance.

 Getting false teeth, however, will always require putting in some money yourself.
 It is also worth checking if your provider is willing to sponsor relines.
 This is a running cost alongside cleaning materials.

 With dental plans, there is no paperwork or yearly maximums.
 The work you have done in your mouth doesn’t have to be medically necessary.
 You don’t have to collect evidence in the form of dentist statements or X-rays either.
-The only requirement is that you have to go to an in-network dentist.
+The only requirement to receive affordable dental care services is that you have to go to an in-network dentist.

 FAQ